ncantile/oci-utilities/README.md

                         [--local-route *CIDR_Block [--local-route *CIDR_Block ...]]
                         [--ike { 1 | 2} ]
                         [--asn *ASN]
-                        [--best-practices]
                         [--inside-interface *CIDR_Block/30 --inside-interface *CIDR_Block/30]
                         [--outside-interface *CIDR_Block/30 --outside-interface *CIDR_Block/30]
 ```
 #### Arguments

-* `--compartment-id` or `-c` is used to specify the compartment in which the IPSec connection will be created and where the DRG and the CPE are located.
+* `--compartment-id` or `-C` is used to specify the compartment in which the IPSec connection will be created and where the DRG and the CPE are located.
 It is not possible at this stage to create the IPSec connection in compartment _A_ while the other resources are in compartment _B_.
+* `--compartment-name` or `-c` is used to specify the compartment in which the IPSec connection will be created and where the DRG and the CPE are located.
+It is not possible at this stage to create the IPSec connection in compartment _A_ while the other resources are in compartment _B_.
+If both -c and -C are specified, only the OCID will be considered by the program.
 * `--cpe-ip` or `-e` is used to specify the IP address of the Customer Premises Endpoint that will be linked to the IPSec connection.
 * `--cpe-id` or `-E` is used to specify the OCID of the Customer Premises Endpoint that will be linked to the IPSec connection.
 If both -e and -E are specified, only the OCID will be considered by the program.
 * `--drg-name` or `-g` is used to specify the name of the Dynamic Routing Gateway that will be linked to the IPSec connection.